 When is a company required to meet its conditions?

 Condition timelines are project-specific.
-The NEB can impose conditions throughout the life cycle of the project.
+The CER can impose conditions throughout the life cycle of the project.
 Sometimes, companies must meet conditions before they can begin a new project or a new phase of a project.

 - management system audits